tjoostrik/ZeroMQdockerPLCnext/README.md

 # ZeroMQdocker
-With this repository you can create a docker image for a ELF32 ARM based Hard Float machine such as the PLCnext.
+With this repository you can create a docker image for a ELF32 ARM based Hard Float machine such as the PLCnext controller.

 # Requirements
 cmake version 2.6 minimum